RogerJFX/IntelliSearch/README.md

 And yes, we should think about some website explaining and documenting all this.
 Stay tuned.

-To come back to the initial search, which of course should be exact as possible:
+To come back to the initial search, which of course should be as exact as possible:
 -

 There is a default hierarchy of Queries: